soif/MySensors_Php_API/readme.md

 ## Disclaimer
 Missing some documentation about the MySensors messages protocol, some features may not work as expected (ie the *req* command was not tested).
 So I won't be responsible if you'd burn your house or kill a cat by using this software! ;-)

 ## Contributions
 Contributions are welcome !
 Please fork this at GitHub and submit PR to the **develop** branch.

+## Licence

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.